idesofmarch00/idesofmarch00/README.md

 ### 🚀 About Me

-I'm a passionate **Software Engineer** focused on learning new stuff every day and writing clean code web.
+I'm a passionate **Software Engineer** focused on learning new stuff every day and writing clean code.
 I specialize in building scalable and high-performance **Progressive Web Apps (PWA)**, **cross-platform mobile applications**, and **3D visual applications** using modern frameworks and technologies.

 ### 🛠️ My Tech Stack